Mkikii/freelancer-project-tracker/README.md

     pipenv install
     pipenv shell
     ```
-3.  **Initialize the Database**
+3.  **Initialize the Database with Alembic**
-    The application uses SQLAlchemy ORM to automatically create the database and tables.
+    The application uses **Alembic** to manage database migrations.
+Run the following command to create the database and tables.
     ```bash
-    python -c "from lib.models import Base, engine; Base.metadata.create_all(engine); print('Database created successfully!')"
+    alembic upgrade head
     ```
 4.  **Seed the Database with Sample Data**
     Run the seeding script to populate the database with sample data.
+This is essential for testing the application's reporting features.
     ```bash
     python -c "from lib.seed import seed_database; seed_database()"
     ```

 ---

-## Basic Usage Examples
+## How to Use

-Run the main script to start the application and access available commands.
+Run the main script to start the application and access its commands.

 ```bash
 python main.py

 Available Commands
 Add a New Client: python main.py add-client